karensantana/cainthus/README.md

 https://github.com/:

 HOW TO RUN THE PROJECT:

-The project is up and running at:
+The project is up and running at the following URL: bUT
+1.Clone the repository
+2.Install npm.
+3.Run npm install from the project directory.
+4.Run npm start.